Visitor in Transit visa

 Check if you need a transit visa before you apply.

-If you will not be going through immigration control, apply for a Direct Airside Transit visa instead.
+If you will not be going through UK border control, check if you need a Direct Airside Transit visa instead.

 You do not need a transit visa if you have a valid: